botagas/botagas/README.md

 ### 🍥 Currently Exploring...

-- 🛠️ **Media Statistics and Cleanup**: Contributing to enhancing media playback analytics and exploring media cleanup options for media managers.
+- 🛠️ **Media Management**: Contributing to enhancing media playback analytics and exploring media cleanup options for media managers.
-- 💪 **Linux Server Configurations**: Sharing and refining setups for self-hosted applications in YunoHost.
+- 💪 **Linux Servers**: Sharing and refining setups for self-hosted applications in YunoHost.
-- 🤖 **RedBot Custom Cogs**: Experimenting with Discord bot extensions to add productivity and fun features.
+- 🤖 **RedBot Cogs and Custom Bots**: Experimenting with Discord bot extensions to add productivity and fun features.
 - 🎵 **Music-Tech Integration**: Exploring the fusion of musical composition with technology through AI and automation tools.

 ---